inverno-io/inverno-mods/inverno-security-jose/README.md

 jws.block().getPayload();
 ```

 A JSON Web Encryption token (JWE) provides privacy in addition to integrity by encrypting the payload.
-Is is composed of a header which specifies how to decrypt and verify the cipher text, an encrypted key (used for digital signature and encryption), an initilization vector, the cipher text and an authentication tag.
+It is composed of a header which specifies how to decrypt and verify the cipher text, an encrypted key (used for digital signature and encryption), an initialization vector, the cipher text and an authentication tag.

 The following example shows how to load an RSA key pair into a JWK, use it to create a JWE token and read its compact representation: